dwayne/elm-random-quote-machine/tutorial/step-04.md

       ]
 ```

-And to generate the Tumblr URL write the `tumblrUrl` function:
+And, to generate the Tumblr URL write the `tumblrUrl` function:

 ```elm
 tumblrUrl : String -> String -> String